grange85/ahfow-www/_drafts/my-record-collection-quiz-1.md

 {% ahfowimage "url" "caption" %}

-So - here are twenty questions, the answers to all of them can be found in the _My record collection_ series of posts, some will be easy to track down the answers to, others might require a bit of _lateral thinking_ or _legwork_ - there will be a prize for the person with the most correct answers.
+So - here are twenty questions, the answers to all of them can be found in the [my record collection](http://moonshot.local:4040/category/my-record-collection/) series of posts, some will be easy to track down the answers to, others might require a bit of _lateral thinking_ or _legwork_ - there will be a prize for the person with the most correct answers.

  - Name three of the tracks that I played during my only DJ stint?
  - I saw three gigs on Dean's UK tour promoting his self-titled LP - where were they?